Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 Should you have a need to import from another SEO plugin to Yoast SEO or from a theme like Genesis or Thesis, you can use the SEO Data Transporter plugin, that'll easily convert your SEO meta data from and to a whole set of plugins like Platinum SEO, SEO Ultimate, Greg's High Performance SEO and themes like Headway, Hybrid, WooFramework, Catalyst etc.

-Read this migration guide if you still have questions about migrating from another SEO plugin to WordPress SEO.
+Read this migration guide if you still have questions about migrating from another SEO plugin to Yoast SEO.

-Currently a huge translation project is underway, translating WordPress SEO in as much as 24 languages.
+Currently a huge translation project is underway, translating Yoast SEO in as much as 24 languages.
 So far, the translations for French and Dutch are complete, but we still need help on a lot of other languages, so if you're good at translating, please join us at translate.yoast.com.

 Be sure to also check out the premium News SEO module if you need Google News Sitemaps.
-It tightly integrates with WordPress SEO to give you the combined power of News Sitemaps and full Search Engine Optimization.
+It tightly integrates with Yoast SEO to give you the combined power of News Sitemaps and full Search Engine Optimization.

 For more info, check out the following articles: